Video Modeling in the iMsocial Program

 Typically, feed-forward is used to teach a skill that is above the current skill level of the learner.
 For example, you can teach participants how to say hello to someone they do not know using the feed-forward video modeling method.

 Is used to improve the frequency and/or quality of an existing behaviour.
 The aim is to reinforce a positive skill.
 Participants are filmed performing the same skill or behaviour multiple times.
 The footage is edited to show only the best instances of the desired behaviour.
 Any undesirable behaviour (i.e. swearing or hitting out) is edited out of the footage so that only the best examples of the targeted behaviour are retained.
 For example, you can teach participants how to take turns using the positive self-review method.

 For both feed-forward and positive self-review video modeling to be succesful a video model needs to be watched 5 to 10 times.

 The Focus on Positive Behaviours in iMsocialTM Video Models

 The iMsocialTM program teaches positive skills utilising VM that is strength-based, rather than deficit focussed.
-In this way, each VM focuses on what children are capable of achieving rather than reiterating what skills they lack.
+In this way, each VM focuses on what participants are capable of achieving rather than reiterating what skills they lack.
 Using negatives or mistakes to teach new skills can result in problems with confidence, frustration and an increase in problem behaviours.
-This is particularly the case for children with developmental delays, who may not have the confidence or capacity to differentiate between positive and negative when presented to them on screen.
+This is particularly the case for participants with developmental delays, who may not have the confidence or capacity to differentiate between positive and negative when presented to them on screen.